30+ Amazon buying tricks

 How to cancel

-To cancel, go to Your Account, then Prime Settings and click "do not upgrade".
-The trial will run its course, even after you've said you won't pay.
+To cancel, go to Your Account, then Prime Settings and click 'Manage Membership', then 'End Membership'.

 Is it worth paying for Prime?